 One particular conversation with a young sailor stands out.
 He was just out of basic training at Naval Station Great Lakes.
 He told me that he entered the Navy with over $100,000 in student loan debt – and no degree!
 He joined the Navy because it was the only way he believed he could “make it,” but most of his Navy paycheck was going towards paying off those loans.

 How he chooses to pay off his debt is not a matter of just a few dollars and cents.
 That young sailor could pay nearly $25,000 extra if he doesn’t receive his Servicemembers Civil Relief Act (SCRA) six-percent interest-rate cap while he’s on active duty.
 And if he stays in the Navy for 10 years but doesn’t know about or doesn’t use the Income-Based Repayment plan, the Public Service Loan Forgiveness program, and the SCRA rate cap, he could lose out on nearly $76,000 that he could have cut off his debt in those 10 years.

 We’ll be teaming up with DoD to get the word out about military student-loan benefits and consumer protections.
-We’ve developed a with information on repayment options, as well as an FAQ section for military student loan borrowers at Ask CFPB.
+We’ve developed a “Guide for Servicemembers with Student Loans” with information on repayment options, as well as an FAQ section for military student loan borrowers at Ask CFPB.
 Servicemembers with problems in the servicing of their student loan debt can also file a complaint at consumerfinance.gov.
 And we want servicemembers to know that even if you didn’t ask for student loan repayment benefits when you entered active duty, it’s not too late to do it now!